2spring3/OM1/CONTRIBUTING.md

     *   Relevant error messages or stack traces.
     *   Screenshots (if applicable).

-*   **Suggest Features:**  Have an idea for a new feature or improvement?
-[Open an issue](https://github.com/OpenmindAGI/OM1/issues) on GitHub and describe your suggestion.
+*   **Suggest Features:**  Have an idea for a new feature or improvement?  ['Open an issue'](https://github.com/OpenmindAGI/OM1/issues) on GitHub and describe your suggestion.
 Explain the motivation behind the feature and how it would benefit OM1 users.
 We encourage discussion on feature requests before implementation.

 *   **Improve Documentation:**  Good documentation is crucial.
 If you find anything unclear, incomplete, or outdated in the documentation, please submit a pull request with your changes.
 This includes the README, docstrings, and any other documentation files.
 Visit [OM1 docs](https://docs.openmind.org/), and [source code](https://github.com/OpenmindAGI/OM1/tree/main/docs).